amklenk/Note-Taker/README.md

 ![Heroku Site Screenshot](./images/herokunotes.png)

-The application is navigable via running the server in an integrated terminal using either (right-click on file to open in integrated terminal):
+The application is navigable on the local host (localhost:3001) via running the server in an integrated terminal using either (right-click on file to open in integrated terminal):
 `````````````````````
 npx nodemon server.js
 `````````````````````